-With a BSc in Ecology and Biodiversity, Grace decided that a Master of Applied Statistics would help set her up for a career in conservation.
+With a Bachelor's in Ecology and Biodiversity, Grace decided that a Master of Applied Statistics would help set her up for a career in conservation.

-Grace has been given the opportunity to help out undergraduate students with statistics, which she thoroughly enjoys.
-“It’s fantastic to get new perspectives and see how far I’ve come.
-I have also been involved with high school maths competitions, which was also a great experience.
+Grace has been given the opportunity to help out undergraduate students with statistics, which she thoroughly enjoys: “It’s fantastic to get new perspectives and see how far I’ve come.
+I have also been involved with high school math competitions, which was also a great experience."

 “Wellington is easy to get around by walking and with public transport.
 There are a lot of parks and green spaces throughout the city, where I can enjoy nature and get away from city life and it’s close to good hiking areas.
-There are also a lot of sporting and cultural events and opportunities.”
+There are also a lot of sporting and cultural events and opportunities,” she says.